AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/manage-available-licenses-in-your-system.md

 1. At the bottom of the left panel, click **System** > **Licenses**.

 1. Click **Manage Group List**.
-1. Start typing the top-level group’s name in the **Home Groups** box.
+1. Start typing the top-level group's name in the **Home Groups** box.
 1. To add the group, click its name when it appears.

    Or